mk-Guvi/React-Learning/Readme.md

 It allows us to access the DOM-Nodes in directly.

 To know how the childComponent methods are called in parent component refer INputREf folder

+PORTALS:
+portals allow us to render children-components outside the dom of parentComponent

+USES:
+It helps in dealing with CSS of the parent component when the Childcomponent is a model/popup/tooltip.

+Even the portals can be anywhere in the domNode,It behaves like normal ReactChild component by which enables EventBubbling .